arnelenero/simpler-state/docs/recipe-transforms.md

 - placing the functions alongside the entity and its actions
 - using React's `useCallback` hook to keep them inside.

-SimpleR State is unopinionated, so we leave the decision to you.
+SimpleR State is unopinionated, so it's all up to you to decide.

 <br /><br />
 [Back to home](index.html) | [More recipes...](recipes.html)